 A dejected Sandra thought that decision was final.
-Fortunately, her mother contacted Law Partners, who successfully handled her CTP claim, and put her in touch with TPD specialist Mark.
-He informed her that a declined claim is by no means the end of the road, as Law Partners has overturned hundreds of declined TPD claims.
+Fortunately, her mother contacted Law Partners, who had successfully handled her CTP claim, and put her in touch with TPD specialist Mark.
+Mark informed her that a declined claim is by no means the end of the road, as Law Partners has overturned hundreds of declined TPD claims.
 After listening carefully to the situation, he advised that with his guidance, Sandra had a strong chance of overturning the decision.

 Sandra’s mum informed her daughter of her conversation with Mark and she was happy to proceed.
-Mark immediately arranged for Sandra to be assessed by an independent psychologist, he completed a thorough application on her behalf and wrote a submission to the super fund outlining why Sandra’s claim should be approved.
+Mark immediately arranged for Sandra to be assessed by an independent psychologist, completed a thorough application on her behalf, and wrote a submission to the super fund outlining why Sandra’s claim should be approved.
 Given his vast experience, he also had a unique understanding of the fund’s needs and requirements, which certainly strengthened the application.